-BV activities consist of program fee income from cerification of UTZ certified coffee, cocoa, tea and hazelnuts that is produced in 42 countries.
-The UTZ name appears on more than 15,000 products in 130 countries.
+BV activities consist of program fee income from cerification of UTZ certified coffee, cocoa, tea and hazelnuts that is produced in over 40 countries and the program operates in more than 130 countries, working with approximately 1 million farmers and over 250,000 workers.
 Through certification, BV works to connect parties in a transparent supply chain so that they can make credible claims and so that companies can trace their products back to farms that have introduced better practices, based on the UTZ standard.
-We plan to publish and implement a new combined certification standard by end of 2020, until which time there will be two certification standards and programs (Rainforest Alliance and UTZ).
+We have publish a new combined certification standard in July 2020 and will implement it in 2021, until which time there will be two certification standards and programs (Rainforest Alliance and UTZ).